bossiemanuele/bossiemanuele.github.io/_pages/about.md

 My **research interests** focus on *data-driven discovery and control of complex dynamical systems*, with an emphasis on developing sparse, interpretable models and optimization-based methods to understand and influence interactions within high-dimensional networks.

+I was recently selected as a recipient of the [**Aviation Week Network's 20 Twenties Award** (Class of 2026)](https://20twenties.aviationweek.com/), which recognizes "talented individuals on course to change the face of the aviation, aerospace and defense industry."

 ## News

 <!-- SCROLLABLE CONTAINER -->